 - Customer's Office 365 tenant: user accounts, files, calendar events, tasks, notes, etc.

 - Decisions database: references to data stored in customer's Office 365 tenant

 - Application Insights: metadata about application usage and health

 This also means that even without the Decisions application, you still have access to all your data through Office 365 services such as Outlook, SharePoint, Planner and OneNote.

 Data in transit is secure using HTTPS/TLS.

 For encryption at rest, you are responsible for managing the level of encryption in your Office 365 tenant.
 Please refer to Microsoft's documentation on Office 365 encryption.

 Decisions uses both Azure Storage and Azure Cosmos DB for data storage and leverages their respective built-in features for encryption at rest.

 Office 365 security and compliance

 As Decisions stores all customer data and user accounts in the customer's Office 365 tenant, all existing security and compliance features are utilized.
-Please refer to Microsoft documentation for more details on the security and compliance features which part of your Office 365 subscription.
+Please refer to Microsoft documentation for more details on the security and compliance features, which is part of your Office 365 subscription.